-The parenting struggle is real: We don’t want to yell at our kids, but sometimes we just can’t help it.
+The parenting struggle is real.
+We don’t want to yell at our kids, but sometimes, we just can’t help it.
 We want them to turn off their video games, pick up their toys and get ready for bed.
-So what’s a stressed-out mom or dad to do?
+So what’s a stressed-out parent supposed to do?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Good communication between parents and children starts with staying cool, as hard as that may be.
 “As parents or caregivers, we may not always recognize the effects that our emotions and actions have on kids,” says pediatrician Kimberly Churbock, MD.
 “Kids are like sponges — they pick up on our body language and verbal cues, so when we’re upset or anxious, they may pick up on that and get confused or scared or not know how to respond.”

 That’s why techniques like yelling, bribing and threatening punishment likely aren’t the best ways to get kids to do what you ask of them.
 Instead, Dr. Churbock offers this advice for addressing the core causes of why kids don’t obey and getting to get them on the right track.